The dynamical lineage of field ultra-diffuse galaxies

 \subsection{Creation of mock galaxies}

-The process of generating mock galaxies is as follows.
-We choose one original galaxy of our sample and consider each of the \textit{eight} input parameters \{$p_1$, $p_2$, $\dots$, $p_8$\} of the galaxy mentioned in \S\ref{sec:input} have a Gaussian distribution.
-We create a Gaussian distribution of each $p$ whose \textit{mean} is equal to the value corresponding to the original galaxy ($p_{mean}$), and standard deviation equal to the error.
-From the multi-Gaussian distribution of \{$p_1$, $p_2$, $\dots$, $p_8$\}, we randomly choose eight parameters \{$p'_1$, $p'_2$, $\dots$, $p'_8$\} by implementing the MC simulation.
-We employ \{$p'_1$, $p'_2$, $\dots$, $p'_8$\} in AGAMA to create the distribution function for the stellar component and the net potential produced by the stellar, gas and dark matter of the mock galaxy.
-We use the python module \texttt{NUMPY} for the mock galaxy creation.
+The mock galaxies generated from a parent galaxy represent a collection of galaxies with their physical parameters differing from those of the parent galaxy within the error bars.
+We choose one parent galaxy of our sample (Table \ref{table:Properties}) and consider each of the ten input plus trial parameters \{$p_1$, $p_2$, $\dots$, $p_{10}$\} of the galaxy (Sect. \ref{sec:input}) to have a Gaussian distribution, with mean equal to the value corresponding to the parent galaxy and standard deviation equal to its error.
+From the multi-Gaussian distribution of \{$p_1$, $p_2$, $\dots$, $p_{10}$\} thus obtained, we create a mock galaxy by randomly choosing ten parameters \{$p'_1$, $p'_2$, $\dots$, $p'_{10}$\} by employing an MC simulation.
+Thus 300 mock galaxies are generated from each of the parent galaxies.
+The dynamical models of these mock galaxies are constructed using AGAMA, the output of which is used in the PCA. \\